 Simulation allows for active learning in a non-threatening “operating room” environment where an adult mannequin – supported by computers and specialized software – creates a patient that will breathe, blink, perfuse and respond to virtual pharmacologic agents.
 Inhalation agents can be utilized as well to provide a comprehensive anesthesia-based simulation experience.
 Students learn to interact with life-like human physiology to focus on basic and/or advanced anesthesia concepts without "harming" the patient.

-The KU Department of Nurse Anesthesia Education started its current simulation program utilizing the METI HPS (Medical Educational Technologies, Inc./Human Patient Simulator) in the Fall of 2006.
+The KU Department of Nurse Anesthesia Education started its current simulation program utilizing the METI HPS (Medical Educational Technologies, Inc./Human Patient Simulator) in Fall 2006.
 Overall, the scenario topics range from the typical anesthesia challenge to the rare crisis.
 Simulation scenarios have included basic induction techniques for general anesthesia, treatment of airway obstruction, dealing with intra-operative blood pressure changes, anaphylaxis and malignant hyperthermia.
 The program continues to look forward to integrating didactic knowledge with innovative teaching technologies to advance student skills, confidence, and promote patient safety.

-Many courses in the nurse anesthesia program are offered through online classes.
-This provides the opportunity for students to continue the academic portion of the curriculum during the second two years of the degree program while they are primarily based in the clinic.
+Many courses in the program are offered through online classes.
+This provides the opportunity for students to continue the academic portion of the curriculum during the second two years of the degree program while primarily based in the clinic.
 Students in our program are able to more fully integrate their academic learning with their clinical experiences.
 (Note that although courses are offered online, this is not a distance-learning program.
 All students must be based in the Kansas City area.)

 Applicants should be aware that graduate study is directed self-learning.
 While graduate study is faculty-directed, graduate students are expected to be self-motivated and independent learners.

-Computing requirements for the program course work include a Windows PC-compatible computer, Microsoft Office software (made available at a greatly reduced student rate) and high-speed Internet access.
+Computing requirements for the program course work include a Windows-compatible computer, Microsoft Office software (made available at a greatly reduced student rate) and high-speed Internet access.
 The program has specific computer standards which are updated each year.
 The KU Medical Center's E-Learning site also provides helpful information about online courses at KU and skills needed for successful online learning.